Fibered Universal Algebra for First-Order Logics: Classifying Prop-Categories and General Completeness Theorems

 In the subsequent sections, we suppose $ \s{L} $ has designated operation symbols $ e \in \s{L}_{0} $ and $ \otimes \in \s{L}_{2} $.
 Given a sufficiently rich theory $ T $, we will construct the \textit{classifying prop-category} $ (\m{C}_{T},P_{T}) \in \Ob(\FA) $, which is the first-order analogue of the Lindenbaum-Tarski (LT) algebras of propositional logic.
 As with LT-algebras, each classifying prop-category $ (\m{C}_{T},P_{T}) $ contains a \textit{generic} $ T $-model $ G \in (\m{C}_{T},P_{T}) $, i.e.\ $ \Th(G) = T $, which interprets each term and formula in context as its associated equivalence class obtained by ``quotienting out'' by the theory $ T $.

-We call a logic $ \m{L} $ over $ \s{L} $ \textbf{adequate} if for each $ \m{L} $-theory $ T $, $ (\m{C}_{T},P_{T}) $ can be constructed and $ (\m{C}_{T},P_{T}) \in \Ob(\FA) $.
-Define $ \m{L}^{m} $ to be the first-order logic whose rules are listed in Figure \ref{fig: Rules for L^m.}.\footnote{In AAL, propositional logics which satisfy $ \Diamond $-Cong for each connective are called selfextensional, which is the weakest class of logics in the Fregean hierarchy. \cite{Wojcicki1979} \cite[pg.\ 419]{Font2016} Kleene's strong 3-valued logic $ K3 $ \cite[p.\ 332]{Kleene1952} is a simple example of a non selfextensional propositional logic.
+We call a logic $ \m{L} $ over $ \s{L} $ \textbf{adequate}, if $ \m{L} $ is stronger than $ \m{L}^{m} $, where $ \m{L}^{m} $ is the first-order logic whose rules are listed in Figure \ref{fig: Rules for L^m.}.\footnote{In AAL, propositional logics which satisfy $ \Diamond $-Cong for each connective are called selfextensional, which is the weakest class of logics in the Fregean hierarchy. \cite{Wojcicki1979} \cite[p.\ 419]{Font2016} Kleene's strong 3-valued logic $ K3 $ \cite[p.\ 332]{Kleene1952} is a simple example of a non-selfextensional propositional logic.
 However, A first-order version of $ K3 $ can still be modeled as the fragment of an adequate logic by restricting to sequents with empty antecedent.}

-\begin{thrm} If $ \m{L} \supseteq \m{L}^{m} $, then $ \m{L} $ is adequate. \end{thrm} To construct $ \m{C}_{T} $, from an $ \m{L} $-theory $ T $, we consider contexts, formulas and terms in context equal up to renaming of their free variables.
+\begin{thrm} If $ \m{L} $ is adequate, then for each $ \m{L} $-theory $ T $, one can construct a prop-category $ (\m{C}_{T},P_{T}) $, which contains a structure $ G $, such that $ T = \Th(G) $. \end{thrm} \begin{proof} To construct $ \m{C}_{T} $, from an $ \m{L} $-theory $ T $, we consider contexts, formulas and terms in context equal up to renaming of their free variables.
 Morphisms are sequences of equivalence classes of terms in a common context:

 where, $ \Gamma = x_{1}:\sigma_{1}, \ldots, x_{n}:\sigma_{n} $ and

 Composition of morphisms is by component-wise substitution and one may show using the rules of equational logic that $ \m{C}_{T} $ is a category with strictly associative finite products \cite[p.\ 30]{Pitts2000}.